 Table 1.4-X: Summary of The Hills at Vallco Project pedestrian bridge that would connect the two proposed town squares.
 The green roof would be accessible from the town squares, at the western site boundary at Stevens Creek Boulevard, and near the intersection of North Wolfe Road and Vallco Parkway.
-Transportation Demand Management Encourage alternative modes of transportation by including features such as: Carpool, carshare, and rideshare; Complementary community shuttle in coordination and partnership with the City, Program VTA, and corporate employers; Bicycle repair stations, hub, parking, and wayfinding features on-site; Shower and changing facilities for office employees on-site; A Multi-Modal Transit Center on-site that supports carpool, carshare, and rideshare Financial incentives for future tenants and employees to walk, bicycle, or take transit.
-Utility Improvement Central Plant A central heating, ventilation, and air conditioning system for the entire project consisting of a 10,000 ton condenser water system and 16,000 ton per hour ice plant located in Block 16.
-Back-Up Generators 20 back-up building generators and two back-up parking garage generators Storm Drain, Sanitary Sewer, Water • Rerouting the existing stormwater drainage on North Wolfe Road to flow to Vallco Parkway to a new, proposed storm drain line in Perimeter Road.
-The new storm drain line would discharge into the Junipero Serra Channel. • Rerouting the sewer main that flows north in North Wolfe Road to flow to Vallco Parkway to a new, proposed sewer main in Perimeter Road.
+Transportation Encourage alternative modes of transportation by including features such as: Demand • Carpool, carshare, and rideshare; Management Program Complementary community shuttle in coordination and partnership with the City, VTA, and corporate employers; • Bicycle repair stations, hub, parking, and wayfinding features on-site; • Shower and changing facilities for office employees on-site; • A Multi-Modal Transit Center on-site that supports carpool, carshare, and rideshare programs; Electric vehicle parking on-site; and Financial incentives for future tenants and employees to walk, bicycle, or take transit.
+Utility Improvements Central Plant A central heating, ventilation, and air conditioning system for the entire project consisting Contrair Frank of a 10,000 ton condenser water system and 16,000 ton per hour ice plant located in Block 16.
+Back-Up Generators 20 back-up building generators and two back-up parking garage generators Storm Drain, Rerouting the existing stormwater drainage on North Wolfe Road to flow to Vallco Sanitary Sewer, Parkway to a new, proposed storm drain line in Perimeter Road.
+The new storm drain Water line would discharge into the Junipero Serra Channel. water • Rerouting the sewer main that flows north in North Wolfe Road to flow to Vallco Parkway to a new, proposed sewer main in Perimeter Road.
 The new sewer main would connect to an existing sewer main that crosses I-280. • Rerouting the water main in North Wolfe Road that enters the project site to new water main lines proposed in Perimeter Road.
-These new water mains would connect to an existing water main in I-280.
+These new water mains would connect to an origining water main in L 280 Described Western to an existing water main in I-280.
 Recycled Water • Extending the existing recycled water infrastructure that is located north of the site under I-280, south on North Wolfe Road to Stevens Creek Boulevard.
-Transportation Imp Roadway/Vehicular Circulation • Constructing a new signalized intersection on North Wolfe Road between Vallco Parkway and the I-280 interchange.
-Modifying the existing tunnel under North Wolfe Road to allow for east-west access for emergency and service vehicles, by providing adequate height clearances.
-Building an additional tunnel under North Wolfe Road to connect the proposed Transit parking basements on the east and west sides of North Wolfe Road.
-Funding a complementary community shuttle in coordination and partnership with the City, VTA, and corporate employers.
-Improving existing bus stops along the project site frontage.
-Designating the existing bus stop on the north side of Stevens Creek between North Wolfe Road and Perimeter Road as a "Multi-Modal Transit Center," which would include an associated 5,000 square foot building. • Dedicating curbside areas for commuter shuttles near the intersection of Vallco Parkway and Perimeter Road.
-Bicycle and Pedestrian Restriping and coloring bicycle lanes on North Wolfe Road from Stevens Creek Boulevard to I-280.
+Transportation Impr Roadway/Vehicular Constructing a new signalized intersection on North Wolfe Road between Vallco Circulation Parkway and the I-280 interchange. • Modifying the existing tunnel under North Wolfe Road to allow for east-west access for emergency and service vehicles, by providing adequate height clearances. • Building an additional tunnel under North Wolfe Road to connect the proposed parking basements on the east and west sides of North Wolfe Road.
+Transit • Funding a complementary community shuttle in coordination and partnership with the City, VTA, and corporate employers. • Improving existing bus stops along the project site frontage. • Designating the existing bus stop on the north side of Stevens Creek between North Wolfe Road and Perimeter Road as a "Multi-Modal Transit Center," which would include an associated 5,000 square foot building. • Dedicating curbside areas for commuter shuttles near the intersection of Vallco Parkway and Perimeter Road.
+Bicycle and Parkway and Perimeter Road.
+Restriping and coloring bicycle lanes on North Wolfe Road from Stevens Creek